Shuttle-SE/Shuttle-SE.github.io/README.md

 If you think you got what it takes then why not join our Team.

-We are in need of:
+We are currently in need of:

 -Developers
 -Designers